crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ## Learning objectives

 * Understand why ethical hackers fit within the white hat hackers group
-* Become familiar with the professional ethics of ethical hackers&#x20;
+* Become familiar with the professional ethics of ethical hackers

-This section frames an understanding of ethical hacking (penetration testing) as professional ethical hacking.
+This section frames an understanding of penetration testing as professional ethical hacking. step 1: ethical hackers abide by legal standard/imperative = white hat hackers. step 2: ethical hackers abide by ethical standards + are trustworthy = professionals/'s values. step 3: penetration testing is teleological/goal oriented practice, to reduce/mitigation the security risk which is a manifestation of professional ethical hacking/conduct.
+Testing emphasizes the end goal (which is not hacking per se but ) In this sense, hacking can be contrasted with testing for efficiency or improvement, unambiguously and explicitly.

+-ethical hackers are white hat hackers: based on legal practices (legal component).
+-after fitting ethical hackers as white hat hackers, the second component is conformance with formal ethical standards There are two conceptual steps involved: first, ethical hackers

 The analysis differentiates white hat hacking from gray hat hacking, black hat hacking, and hacktivism on the basis of ethics (moral ethics), professional ethics, and legal practices.

 ## Topics covered in this section